Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained by volunteering or through internships
+- Give examples of any experience you have gained through volunteering or internships

-- You should highlight any achievements or responsibilities you took on in these positions.
+- Remark any achievements or responsibilities you held in these roles

 References: